 Once the crew has dropped anchor, it is time for them to entice the great whites towards the boat.
 Some companies use a chum mixture – a delicious combo of fish bits, bones, and blood – while others employ a scent line.
 As soon as the sharks arrive, you can climb into the cage and get a little closer!

-The cage is made from galvanised steel.
+The cage is made from galvanized steel.
 The spaces between the bars are wide enough for you to get a good view, but narrow enough to make sure the sharks cannot get in!
 Cage sizes vary according to the operator – some are large enough to fit eight persons, which can be comforting if you do not fancy facing the sharks by yourself.
 You can also choose between a dip just under the surface of the water or a full-on dive into the depths.
 If you prefer to stay on board the boat, you will still have plenty of amazing views.
 Do not forget to bring your camera, to get some really impressive vacation snaps!

 Coming so close to these astonishing sea creatures is a very exciting experience.
 Their motion through the water is effortlessly smooth and the mottled white-and-grey appearance of their skin within the blue-green water is really rather beautiful.
 Those teeth are frightening, though!
 When you see a great white mouth open up to take a bite of chum, you will be extremely thankful for the cage’s sturdy steel!

-After the experience, the boat sails back to the harbour and some operators provide hot showers and a comforting bowl of soup.
+After the experience, the boat sails back to the harbor and some operators provide hot showers and a comforting bowl of soup.

-If you are thinking of taking a vacation in the Western Cape region, and you like the idea of standing centimetres from one of the world’s scariest species, just get in touch with us for more details!
+If you are thinking of taking a vacation in the Western Cape region, and you like the idea of standing centimeters from one of the world’s scariest species, just get in touch with us for more details!